First-Freshest-Freshies/build-on-telegram-bot/README.md

 $ npm install

 # Put the bot token received into a file called serverless.yml
 Open serverless.yml, then at TELEGRAM_TOKEN: <your_token>, replace <your_token> with your bot's token
 (Can use the bot I created, link is above and token is already included in serverless.yml)

 # Install AWS CLI
 https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

 # Obtain AWS CLI session keys and tokens
 Log into AWS Educate account, clivk on AWS Account tab, then click on AWS Educate Starter Account
-$ On the vocareum webpage, click on Account Details, then show AWS CLI Copy the text shown
+On the vocareum webpage, click on Account Details, then show AWS CLI
+Copy the text shown

 # Update credentials file
-For Windows: By default, credentials file will be located at C:\Users\\<your_user>\\.aws\credentials Open credentials file, paste the text copied previously, then save the file
+For Windows: By default, credentials file will be located at C:\Users\\<your_user>\\.aws\credentials
+Open credentials file, paste the text copied previously, then save the file
+MAKE SURE TO UPDATE EVERYTIME YOUR SESSION EXPIRES AS THE KEYS AND SESSION TOKENS CHANGE!

 # Deploy it!
 $ serverless deploy